 Step 1.
-Start with a “best-of” list of recipes and meal ideas and KEEP IT SIMPLE.
+Start with a “best-of” list of meal prepping recipes and meal prepping ideas

-Having a handful of tried-and-true, family favorite meals has been great for cutting down on the “what should I make?” dilemma.
+Having a handful of tried-and-true, family favorite meal prep ideas has been great for cutting down on the “what should I make?” dilemma.
 No need to reinvent the wheel each week, which would lead to decision fatigue and who wants that, right?

 I used to make more elaborate recipes each night because I have always loved to cook.
 But that was before we had 3 kids, when I had more time and it was before we learned more about health and wellness.
 Simpler meals tend to be more healthful.
 Now we keep our meals pretty protein and veggie-centric.
 Rather than have meals that are full-blown recipes every night, I often just think of how to COMPOSE a meal : what protein and what sides to go with it.
 Seasonings, spices, herbs, and simple toppings really go a long way in amping up flavors in simple meals in a healthful way!
 For the kids, the topic of feeding kids is kind of its own whole Q and A, so I’m not going to address those specifics here, but I’ll just leave it simply at the kids are served the same things as us, and I try to pick meals that they will like.
 They eat what we eat, but with modifications on the flavor or adding or removing ingredients when needed.

-A few of our favorite main dishes on on constant rotation include :
+A few of our favorite meal prep sides and dishes on constant rotation include :